-The success of our product candidates, including ProTmune, FATE-NK100, FT500, and FT516, is substantially dependent on developments within the field of HSCT and cellular immunotherapy, some of which are beyond our control.
+The success of our existing product candidates is substantially dependent on developments within the field of HSCT and cellular immunotherapy, some of which are beyond our control.

-Our product candidates, including ProTmune, FATE-NK100, FT500, and FT516, are designed and are being developed as therapeutic entities for use as cellular immunotherapies.
+Our product candidates are designed and are being developed as therapeutic entities for use as cellular immunotherapies.
 Any adverse developments in the field of cellular immunotherapy generally, and in the practice of HSCT in particular, will negatively affect our ability to develop and commercialize our product candidates.
 If the market for HSCT procedures declines or fails to grow at anticipated levels for any reason, or if the need for patients to undergo HSCT procedures is obviated due to the development and commercialization of therapeutics targeting the underlying cause of diseases addressed by HSCT, our business prospects will be significantly harmed.